 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.

-HIST 3214 [0.5 credit] The Enlightenment and Its Aftermath
+The Enlightenment and Its Aftermath

 An intellectual and cultural history of Enlightenment and post-Enlightenment study of human society.
 Course work concentrates on close reading of significant primary texts.
 Representative figures include Burke, Kant, Malthus, Mill, Tocqueville.
 (Field e).